uragit/gpg-mailgate/INSTALL.md

  3. Configure `/etc/gpg-mailgate.conf` based on the provided `gpg-mailgate.conf.sample`
  4. Place `gpg-mailgate.py` in `/usr/local/bin/`
- 5. Place the supplied GnuPG directory in `/usr/lib/python2.7/` (replace 2.7 with your Python version)
+ 5. Place the provided `GnuPG` directory in `/usr/lib/python2.7/` (replace 2.7 with your Python version)
  6. Add the following to `/etc/postfix/main.cf`